Our Mission: Helping Animals through the Law

 We coordinate opportunities for animal law pro bono work, community service, and activism while holding informative and celebratory events throughout the year that promote critical thinking about animals’ various relationship to humans and our legal duties to those animals.

 We play in integral role in organizing the annual Animal Law Conference, the nation’s longest-running convention dedicated to animal law issues.
-We also share a suite with the Animal Law Review, the leading journal of its kind, and our members regularly place at each year’s National Animal Law Competition.
+We also share a suite with the Animal Law Review, the leading journal of its kind.
 Finally, we work closely with Lewis & Clark’s core of Animal Law faculty, who comprise the Center for Animal Law Studies.

 Whether you’re interested in a career in animal law or simply want to join the number of growing voices concerned about animals’ well-being, join our email list by clicking on the link to the right.